tsoichinghin/vps-cpu-monitor/README.md

 apt-get update && apt-get upgrade -y
 ```

-After installing the packages in your VPS, you need to download cpu.py on /root/cpu.py and cpu.service on /etc/systemd/system/cpu.service.
-And run the following command to start the service.
+After installing the packages in your VPS, you need to download

+**cpu.py** on */root/cpu.py*

+and

+**cpu.service** on */etc/systemd/system/cpu.service*

+and run the following command to start the service.

 ```
 systemctl enable cpu && systemctl start cpu